 • The app handles payments or sensitive user data.

-• You have multi-user auth and can't confidently verify data isolation.
+• You have multiple user accounts and can't confidently verify each person only sees their own data.

-• Failures only appear in release builds or on real devices, not in your dev environment.
+• Failures only appear in store-ready builds or on real devices, not in your day-to-day test setup.
+See our crash triage guide when crashes are already happening; this article is for prevention before beta users.

 • Every AI fix creates new problems and you've lost confidence in what's stable.